On a conjecture on Hodge loci of linear combinations of linear subvarieties: Introduction

 In the final part of the paper we consider the case where $\lambda$ is the nonzero element of $S$.
 We show that Movasati's conjecture holds if $(c,d,\lambda)=(2,4,-1)$ and $k\geq 1$ or $(c,d,\lambda)=(3,3,1)$ and $k\geq 2$, see Corollary~\ref{corMovQua} and Proposition~\ref{corMovCub}.
 This settles also \cite[Conjecture 18.1]{MovBook} for $d=4$.

-Our approach uses tangent space considerations.
-Our approach brakes down for some small values of $k$, and for these values our method actually provides evidence for Movasati's conjecture: \begin{theorem} Suppose $d=3, c\in \{2,3\} ,k\in \{2,3,4\} $ or $d=4,c=2,k\in \{1,2\}$.
+Our approach uses tangent space considerations and brakes down for some small values of $k$, and for these values our method actually provides evidence for Movasati's conjecture: \begin{theorem} Suppose $d=3, c\in \{2,3\} ,k\in \{2,3,4\} $ or $d=4,c=2,k\in \{1,2\}$.
 Suppose $X\subset\Ps^{2k+1}$ is a smooth hypersurface of degree $d$ containing two $k$-planes intersecting in codimension $c$.
 Then for all $\lambda\in\Q^*$ we have